honno/pipeline-testing-reference/README.md

 test_pipeline.py::test_smoke_pipeline PASSED
 ```

 Running tests locally is very useful whilst developing, but it's also a good idea to ensure they run when we push changes to GitHub, namely so pull request authors will see when they've pushed a breaking change even if they didn't test locally.
-A simple config for the GitHub Actions CI could lool like,
+A simple config for the GitHub Actions CI could look like,

 ```yaml
 # .github/workflows/test.yml